-There is also a nijiri guchi (crawl-thru entrance for the guest) with the height of only 70 cm.
-The walls of Tai An are a good example of wabi sabi, where the withered objects are seen more aesthetically pleasing.
+There is also a nijiri guchi (crawl-thru entrance for the guest) with a height of only 70 cm.
+The walls of Tai An are a good example of wabi sabi, where the withered objects are seen as more aesthetically pleasing.
 It is also believed that Tai An is very small, but the interior looks bigger than it is, because of the balance of the objects chosen.
-Unfortunately, most of the time the venue is not open for public.
-It takes about 30 minutes by train both from Osaka and Kyoto to reach to the temple, where the tea house is located.
+Unfortunately, most of the time the venue is not open to the public.
+It takes about 30 minutes by train both from Osaka and Kyoto to reach the temple, where the tea house is located.

 Tai An is usually closed for public visits.

-For best tea ceremony experience in Kyoto with historic atmosphere, please check out Maikoya Tea Ceremony.
+For the best tea ceremony experience in Kyoto with a historic atmosphere, please check out Maikoya Tea Ceremony.

-Yamashita Noboru referred to Taian as the oldest 2-tatami two house that exists today.
+Yamashita Noboru referred to Taian as the oldest 2-tatami two houses that exist today.